tosibinaronmuro/Rise/README.md

 ## Contributing

 Contributions to this project are welcome!
 Feel free to submit issues and pull requests.
+Also a list of possible upgrades/features are:
+-make the reset password token a one time token
 For any inquiries or questions, feel free to contact [tosironj@gmail.com](mailto:tosironj@gmail.com).
 ## License